codingBeanie/electionGraphs/readme.md

 # Voting Graph Portfolio
-**The Voting Graph Portfolio** is a python class that allows to create different voting charts/graphs.
-This class takes a pandas dataframe as input and processes the data in order to display the graphs accordingly.
+**The Voting Graph Portfolio** creates four different graphs for displaying the result of an election.
+The graphs can either be created seperately or combined into one chart.
+As input a ´pandas´ ´dataFrame´ needs to be provided.
+In the initialization the provided ´dataFrame´ will be processed.
+Relative votings, as well as a seat distribution for a parliament will be calculated and later be displayed.
 This tool is loosly based on german elections.
-Some rulesets may differ from the reality.
+Some rulesets may differ from the reality (e.g. not considering first vote, second vote).
 This is just a hobby project for practicing data processing and data visualization.

+## Quickstart

+## Example Code

 ## Example Graph
 ###  One Pager with multiple different graphs
 ![Example Chart](https://github.com/ricochan/VotingGraphPortfolio/blob/main/output/ElectionResults_2021.png "Example Chart")

+## VotingGraphs
+### mandatory
+* ´csvFile´ = (str) csv file to read in
+* ´columnYear´ = (str) name of column in csv in which the year is recorded

+### optional

+### Parameters

+# Project Management
 ## Goals
 * :white_check_mark: done / implemented
 * :large_orange_diamond: in developement / not ready